16 Important Questions to Ask when Buying a Horse

 Health is a very important concern when you are buying a horse.

-An unhealthy horse can cost much money in vet bills and specialized care.
-It is also possible that an unhealthy horse won’t be able to do everything you want.
+An unhealthy horse can cost you a lot of money in vet bills and specialized care.
+It is also possible that an unhealthy horse won’t be able to do all of the things that you want.

 Some important things to ask the seller about the horse before you purchase in regards to its health can include: